miguelsuredasuau/anlakdatawrapper/services/frontend/README.md

 You can use the following authentication strategies to specify who can access the route:

 - `'user'` - require signed in user, otherwise redirect to signin
--   `'admin'` - admin only route, throw error if accessed by non-admins
+- `'admin'` - admin-only route, throw error if accessed by non-admins
--   `'session'` - a valid session is needed (including guest sessions)
+- `'guest'` - a valid session is needed (including guest sessions)
 - `false` - no restrictions

 ```jsx
 server.route({